Practical Nursing

 E120C 1-413-775-1763 ZamojskiM@gcc.mass.edu

 Melanie Ames Zamojski is the Dean of Nursing at Greenfield Community College.
 She oversees the Associate Degree and Practical Nursing Certificate Programs.
 Melanie has been with GCC since 2011 instructing in Fundamentals, Pediatrics, and clinicals.
 She has more recently coordinated the simulation and skills lab.
 Her experience is primarily in prehospital, critical and emergency care.
 Melanie is a proud graduate of the GCC Nursing Program!
-She lives locally with her husband, David and has 2 adult children, Meghan and Brian, and one grandchild due in 2023!
+She lives locally with her husband, David and has two adult children, Meghan and Brian, and one grandchild.

 Melissa Davis CMT